 Finally, we have the message itself.

 Logging frameworks are a powerful and necessary tool.
-There’s a lot more we can do with our logging module, such as configuring logging for multiple modules or using a configuration file.
+We can do a lot more with our logging module, such as configuring logging for multiple modules or using a configuration file.
 We also need to decide on an overall logging strategy.

-There are far more options that can be used to configure the logger, handlers, and formatters.
-I encourage you to experiment and see what works best for your particular application.
+Far more options can be used to configure the logger, handlers, and formatters.
+I encourage you to experiment and see what works best for your application.

 Stay tuned to the blog here at Scalyr for more articles on logging and logging best practices.